Dog-Friendly Winter Travel in Vancouver

 Seawall

-The 28-kilometre-long Vancouver Seawall is the world's longest uninterrupted waterfront path.
-It wraps around downtown, Stanley Park, and False Creek, then heads west towards Point Grey.
-There are incredible views around every corner, so it's a great spot for an on-leash dog walk.
+The world's longest uninterrupted waterfront path, the 28-kilometre-long Vancouver Seawall wraps around downtown, Stanley Park and False Creek, then heads all the way west towards Point Grey.
+With incredible views twisting around every corner, a long on-leash dog walk doesn’t get much more ideal than this one.

 Stanley Park

-The forested trails of Stanley Park in downtown Vancouver are a great place to experience some of Vancouver's signature coastal rainforest.
-Use the park map to plan your route.
-Popular destinations include Beaver Lake and the big trees along Tatlow Walk.
-You'll need a leash for all trails in the park.
+The forested trails of Stanley Park in downtown Vancouver offer a classic taste of the city’s coastal rainforest.
+Use the park map to plan your route, with popular stops like Beaver Lake and the towering trees along Tatlow Walk to choose from.
+Leashes are required on all trails in the park, but the scenery more than makes up for it.

 Pacific Spirit Regional Park